 - Luxury Hotel Review – Posada del Angel Hotel Antigua, Guatemala

-The tour starts with a visit of the K’an-Ba Caves.
+The tour starts with a visit to the K’an-Ba Caves.
 Going inside a cave that is filled with water sounds already impressive.
-However we did it without life jackets, barefoot or with water shoes and candles.
+However, we did it without life jackets, barefoot, or with water shoes and candles.

 The water level varies from shallow to too deep to walk.
 Swimming with one hand and a candle in the other is definitely a great experience.

-Afterwards it’s time for some river tubing which goes for about 1.5 kilometres down the smooth river.
+Afterward, it’s time for some river tubing which goes for about 1.5 kilometers down the smooth river.
 It is possible to buy a beer to drink on the river.

 Semuc Champey – El Mirador and Natural Pools

-Once down at the pool you can relax in the water and jump from one pool into the other.
-Between some there is only a small difference while other can reach a difference of almost 5 meters.
+Once down at the pool, you can relax in the water and jump from one pool into the other.
+Between some, there is only a small difference while others can reach a difference of almost 5 meters.